ranhershko/devops-it-all/ansible/roles/consul-cluster/README.md

 Requirements
 ------------

-The Consul helm install from local devops-it-all/helm/consul dir
+The Consul helm installation is done from local devops-it-all/helm/consul dir
 Using:
 1) ansible terraform module
 2) terraform helm provider